alltvex/laravel-vehicle/README.md

 Publish package config file, migrations and seeders with the command:

-	php artisan vendor:publish
+	php artisan vendor:publish laravel-vehicle

 Then run migrations.

 	php artisan migrate

 Then the vehicle seeder.

 	php artisan db:seed --class VehicleTablesSeeder

 ### Traits and Contracts
 When one of your models has make, model, model year and/or a vehicle you can add the required relations with the traits.

 See the following example: